Center for the Study of Capitalism: Officers and trustees

-CSC's current Executive Director is Adelaida Loukota (2011-to date).
-Its founder and former Executive Director is Guillermo Pineda (2009-2011).
+CSC's current executive director is the philosopher and architect Warren Orbaugh.
 The Centre is sponsored by Universidad Francisco Marroquin.

 Research programs

 CSC's research is divided upon socratic dialogue sessions with high school students and young entrepreneurs to study values as guides to excellence in thinking and action.
 Their dialogues elaborate into six broad categories: economic history, philosophy, individual rights, political and public opinion studies, social and cultural studies, and legal and constitutional studies.
 AEI scholars' research is presented at socratic dialogues, lectures, and colloquiums in Guatemala City, Guatemala.